mjolk/epx/readme.md

 12. next you can track what's happening in logclient.log, logreplica_0...x.log the code is still loaded with logging statements -> wip

+##Todo

+- further testing and verify i didn't break anything regarding correctness
+- fill in some Todo's, less likely (or optimal regarding the algorithm) paths in the code still need some work
+- write more tests to run and verify performance/correctness
+- optimize

 ## Usage

 lots of applications, but for now just for playing around with